mrsonne/hubit/README.md

 - query the model for specific results thus avoiding explicitly coding (fixed) call graphs and running superfluous calculations,
 - make parameter sweeps,
 - feed old results into new calculations thus augmenting old results objects,
-- run your existing tools in asynchronously in multiple processes,
+- easily run your existing tools in asynchronously in multiple processes,
 - visualize the composite model i.e. your existing tools and the attributes that flow between them.

 Compatible with __Python 3.7__.

 ## Motivation
-Many work places have a rich ecosystem of stand-alone tools.
+Many work places have developed a rich ecosystem of stand-alone tools.
 These tools may be developed/maintained by different teams using different programming languages and using different input/output data models.
 Nevertheless, the tools often depend on results provided the other tools leading to complicated and error-prone (manual) workflows.

 By defining input and results data structures that are shared between your tools `hubit` allows all your Python-wrappable tools to be seamlessly executed asynchronously as a single model.
 Asynchronous multi-processor execution often assures a better utilization of the available CPU resources compared to sequential execution single-processor.
 This is especially true when some time is spent in each component.
 In practice this performance improvement often compensates the management overhead introduced by `hubit`.
 Executing a fixed call graph is faster than executing the same call graph dynamically created by `hubit`.
 Nevertheless, a fixed call graph will typically encompass all relevant calculations and provide all results, which in many cases will represent wasteful compute since only a subset of the results are actually needed. `hubit` dynamically creates the smallest possible call graph that can provide the results that satisfy the user's query.